Buckingham Palace architecture | The evolution of a royal landmark

 The King’s Gallery

-Located on the site of a former chapel destroyed in WWII, the King’s Gallery was redeveloped in 1962 and significantly expanded by architect John Simpson in 2002.
+Located on the site of a former chapel destroyed in WWII, The King’s Gallery was redeveloped in 1962 and significantly expanded by architect John Simpson in 2002.
 Its design is a modern classical style, with a new Doric entrance portico.
 The interior is designed with state-of-the-art environmental controls and flexible gallery spaces to display treasures from the Royal Collection.

 Warden explaining to family visitors in front of a royal carriage at The Royal Mews.